 The protein encoded by this gene contains a RING finger motif and acts as a transcription regulator.
 This protein has been shown to interact with, and inhibit the activity of, TRPS1, a transcription suppressor of GATA-mediated transcription.
 Transcription repressor ZNF278/PATZ is found to interact with this protein, and thus reduce the enhancement of androgen receptor-dependent transcription mediated by this protein.
 Studies of the mouse and rat counterparts suggested a role of this protein in spermatogenesis.
 A pseudogene of this gene is found on chromosome 1.[provided by RefSeq, Jul 2010]

 GeneCards Summary for RNF4 Gene

 RNF4 (Ring Finger Protein 4) is a Protein Coding gene.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Coregulation of Androgen receptor activity.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and ubiquitin-protein transferase activity.
+Among its related pathways are Androgen receptor signaling pathway and DNA Double-Strand Break Repair.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and ligase activity.

 UniProtKB/Swiss-Prot for RNF4 Gene